gerdis/toxic_comments_moderator/README.md

 Otherwise, you should receive a notification that your message was sent, and find the email in your inbox.

 If you need to get a lot of "toxicity" out of your system, feel free to send John multiple nasty messages - however, you shouldn't be able to send more than 3.

+# References

+Konstantinos Sechidis, Grigorios Tsoumakas, and Ioannis P. Vlahavas.
+2011.
+On the Stratification of Multi-label Data.
+In *Proceedings of the Machine Learning and Knowledge Discovery in Databases – European Conference, ECML PKDD (part III)*, pages 145–158, Athens, Greece.

 # Credits